Psychopharmacologist

 Recertification – American Board of Psychiatry and Neurology (ABPN)

-Psychopharmacologist for Addiction
+Psychopharmacologist for ADHD and Addiction

 Board Certified Psychiatrist in New York & New Jersey (MD)